15 Words and Phrases That Perfectly Defined 2020

 Even though most of us don’t have formal public health training, we have been getting more familiar with the discipline’s lingo in 2020.
 This includes the term “flatten the curve,” which refers to slowing the spread of an illness causing a pandemic so as not to overwhelm the hospital system.
 According to Global Language Monitor, a data research company that documents, analyzes, and tracks trends in language usage worldwide, “flatten the curve” ranked eleventh on their list of the top English words of 2020.
 When talking about flattening the curve, public health officials and politicians—most notably New York Governor Andrew Cuomo, who loves a good chart—usually broke out a graph showing the rise in cases in a particular area, alongside its hospital capacity.
 The idea behind flattening the curve is to keep the infection rate slow and steady, rather than a steep incline where everyone gets sick at the same time, and there aren’t enough hospital beds, staff, or resources to care for everyone at once.

 In addition to mental and emotional health, we’ve been hearing a lot about “resilience” in 2020.
 In short, resilience describes our ability to bounce back, cope with adversity, and endure during difficult situations, Burke-Garcia explains.
 “People across the United States and around the world are experiencing something that many have not had to live through in their lifetimes,” she says.
 “The onset of the pandemic has brought people’s ability to be resilient into focus.
 According to [data from] How Right Now, people need to ensure their basic needs are met (food and housing security), social interaction and support, and online mental health support in order for them to be resilient amid the COVID-19 pandemic.”
-If you’re a parent, here are some tips for raising emotionally resilient children.

 - Karen Stollznow, PhD, a linguist and author of the forthcoming book, On the Offensive: Prejudice in Language Past & Present.